frankcarey/didi-starter/visualize-bag.md

 rosrun velodyne_pointcloud cloud_node &
 ```

-## 3. Start rviz
+## 3. Start roscore and rviz

 In order to view a bag file, you should first start rviz.

-`rosrun rviz rviz default.rvizi &`
+`roscore & rosrun rviz rviz default.rviz &`

-`default.rviz` should be setup with the proper topics to show the lidar data and the video.
+`default.rviz` should already be setup for you with the proper topics to show the LIDAR data and the video.

 ## 4. Play a bag file with rosbag